 Programs & Services

-The Goals of the ECC are to:
+The Goals of the Edisto Children’s Center

-- prevent further trauma to the child that may be caused by continuous contacts with different community professionals.
+• Prevent further trauma to the child that may be caused by continuous contacts with different community professionals.

-- provide services to families to help them regain maximum functioning all aimed at protecting the child from further harm and trauma.
+• Provide services to families to help them regain maximum functioning all aimed at protecting the child from further harm and trauma.

-- maintain open communication and case coordination among professionals and agencies involved in their case.
+• Maintain open communication and case coordination among professionals and agencies involved in their case.

-- gather information that may be useful in criminal and civil proceedings.
+• Gather information that may be useful in criminal and civil proceedings.

-- hold offenders accountable by improving prosecution of child abuse cases through our multi-disciplinary approach.
+• Hold offenders accountable by improving prosecution of child abuse cases through our multi-disciplinary approach.

 Child Sexual Abuse